 - Wild About Birds (PDF): Watching to see what a bird does and how it behaves helps you identify it.

 While observing birds is a popular hobby, birders must abide by standard birding ethics.
 The premise of these guidelines is to avoid harming or impacting birds in any way as a result of bird-watching.
 Birders should not engage in activities that causes stress or anxiety for birds.
+For example, if you’re in your backyard, try and stay quiet and away from the birds.
+Deck, porch & gazebo pros can help if you’re interested in creating a shady hide-away.
 Birders should endeavor to leave no trace of their presence in bird habitats.

 - ABA Code of Ethics (PDF): Birders should try not to disturb or upset birds when watching them.